coursera/js-libraries-snapshot/README.md

 =========

 This is a snapshot of a handful of the javascript libraries that we use at Coursera, as part of our frontend stack.
+You can read more about our stack in this [blog post](http://blog.pamelafox.org/2013/06/our-backbone-stack.html).
 This snapshot was last updated on June 12, 2013.